Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 And I'm walking back and forth for hours on end to try and fill the time.

-And the, basically the only, like I said before, the reason I said determinism is because basically one of the only interactions you have is when you receive the medication.
+And basically the only, like I said before, the reason I said determinism is because basically one of the only interactions you have is when you receive the medication.

 And I'm, and this is what life is.

-I'm just going to be stuck in these kinds of places forever.
+I'm just going to be stuck in these kinds of places forever and it's just going to be hell.

-While still having the idea, the prospect of, oh, I'm going to supposed to be, I'm supposed to be a legitimate person, quote unquote, legitimate, valid person that is eventually going to find some kind of career, is eventually going to meander in some kind of marriage or relationship and, um, and to have a future when deep down I'm concerned, oh, I don't have a future.
+quote unquote, legitimate, valid person that is eventually going to find some kind of career, is eventually going to meander in some time into some kind of marriage or relationship and to have a future.

 I don't know what I'm going to do with my life.